-There are multiple ways to understand a client’s money-related personality.
+Client personality relates to saving, spending, and investing decisions.
+How is your firm measuring client personality?
 Financial professionals use our library of behavioral assessments to uncover client financial psychology and provide financial advice, guidance, and coaching.
-Learn more about each of our financial personality tests, and discover which one (or ones) might be right for your practice.
+Learn more about our financial personality tests, and discover which ones are right for your practice.

-Identify and guide client financial behaviors with the Building Wealth assessment.
-This assessment, and the corresponding Wealth Potential model, was designed based on the research from The Millionaire Next Door and the related competencies of those who successfully transform income into wealth.
+Identify and guide client financial behaviors with the Building Wealth test.
+The test and corresponding Wealth Potential model were designed based on the research from The Millionaire Next Door and the related competencies of those who successfully transform income into wealth.
 Use this assessment to measure client Wealth Potential or the propensity to build and sustain wealth over time.
-A higher Wealth Potential score indicates that the client has a high likelihood of having and maintaining a high net worth.
+A higher Wealth Potential score indicates that the client is likely to have and maintain a high net worth.

-Building Wealth is best used in the later stages of onboarding.
+Building Wealth is best used in the later stages of onboarding in a coaching setting or with clients who are in an accumulation phase of life.
 Use the test to identify the specific areas or Wealth Factors that you can help the client improve upon to achieve financial success over the long term.
 The advisor guide provides in-depth information on your client’s wealth-building competencies.
 Financial professionals use the test to a) identify a benchmark of behavioral patterns of clients related to financial management, b) create personalized recommendations for improving those behaviors, and c) coach clients to adopt new financial behaviors that will help them achieve goals.

 How does your client feel about financial management?
 Where are there potential money-related disagreements between couples?
 Financial attitudes can impact decision-making.
 By uncovering client attitudes with the Financial Perspectives assessment, you’ll have the insight needed to improve communication and facilitate discussion with your clients.

-Add the Financial Perspectives assessment to your onboarding process to gain a quick yet in-depth understanding of client financial attitudes and outlook in seven different areas, such as investing, budgeting, and spending.
+Add the Financial Perspectives test to your onboarding process.
+The test and report will provide a quick yet in-depth understanding of client financial attitudes and outlook in seven different areas, such as investing, budgeting, and spending.
 Use the report to help you prepare for conversations with a client by adapting your presentation and communication to support a positive client experience.
-With the comparison report, you’ll be able to communicate with each household member in a way that respects their unique perspective, thereby engaging both members of the household in the process.
+With the comparison report, you’ll be able to communicate with each household member in a way that respects their unique perspective, thereby engaging both household members in the process.

-The Investor Profile measures psychological risk tolerance and provides you with a comprehensive picture of client reactions, behaviors, and personality in investment-related decisions and market volatility.
+The Investor Profile measures psychological risk tolerance.
+This test provides a comprehensive picture of client reactions, behaviors, and personality in investment-related decisions and market volatility.
 Most risk tolerance assessments measure a combination of different types of risk-related questions, including risk preference and risk composure.
-The Investor Profile differs from other risk tolerance assessments in that each factor is measured and reported separately.
+The Investor Profile differs from other risk tolerance tests because each personality factor is measured and reported separately.

 Klontz Money Scripts Inventory-Revised (KMSI-R)